enlight/ue4-hg-plugin/README.md

 #ue4-hg-plugin (alpha)

 A basic Mercurial source control plugin for Unreal Engine 4, available under the MIT license.
-The master branch can be built against UE 4.3, a binary release compatible with UE 4.3 will be available shortly.
+The master branch can be built against UE 4.3, it should also work with newer engine versions, but I haven't had a chance to test it out yet.

 ##Overview